craigsapp/nifc-digital-score-server/README.md

 ## URL data access ##

-Data files store in the cache can be accessed on the web via the following examples.
+Data files store in the cache can be accessed on the web via the following example URLs.

 (Replace https://data.nifc.humdrum.org with https://humdrum.nifc.pl when the
 server is placed in its final location).